thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

         orderDetails.set("NetWeight", orderDetails.UnitWeight * orderDetails.Units);
     };

-Each of the event handlers has the same basic set of operations--they find the order details grid on the page and get the **kendoGrid** object from it.
+Each of the event handlers has the same basic set of operations -- they find the order details grid on the page and get the **kendoGrid** object from it.
 Once they have the grid, they access the order detail which is currently being edited by the user.
 To do this easily we access the grid's **editable** property, which contains an **option** property that has the order detail which is currently being edited.
 After we get